 The Offensive Play: Why Most Firms Are Using AI Wrong

-Most services firms are deploying AI defensively — to cut costs without losing quality.
-The firms that will win the next decade are doing the opposite.
-Here's what offense actually looks like, and the playbook for getting there.
+Most services firms deploy AI defensively, to cut costs.
+The firms that win the next decade are doing the opposite.
+What offense actually looks like.

 There are two completely different conversations happening inside services firms right now about AI.